Hamas leader Yahya Sinwar killed in Gaza, says Israel

 Drone footage released by Israel on Thursday purportedly showed the Hamas leader’s final moments before he was killed.
 The video showed an injured man sitting with his head covered on a chair in a largely destroyed building.
 The man was seen throwing what appeared to be a stick at the drone, after which the footage ended.

-United States President Joe Biden, responding to Sinwar’s death, said the Hamas leader was responsible for the deaths of thousands of Israelis, Palestinians and Americans, among others.
+United States President Joe Biden, commenting on Sinwar’s death, said the Hamas leader was responsible for the deaths of thousands of Israelis, Palestinians and Americans, among others.
 “This is a good day for Israel, for the United States, and for the world,” Biden said.

 The United States president said there is now an opportunity for “a political settlement that provides a better future for Israelis and Palestinians alike”.